Santa house

 Patrick thought the circular saw blade hanging on the wall beside the porch was a sander but I saw the teeth.

-Patrick said he didn’t think that Santa was there for me; he was there for the house.
+Patrick said he didn’t think that Santa was there for me.
+He was there for the house.